People often ask us how they should set a budget for their eLearning video project?

 After you understand your general scope and decide on the level of animation for your project, it’s time to build a prototype.

-It’s tempting to jump right into making all of your videos at once, but prototypes are an essential step in the process if you want to watch your budget.
+It’s tempting to jump right into making all of your videos at once, but prototypes are an essential step in the process if you want to set the right budget for your eLearning project.
 Prototyping will help you know what it takes to get a video out in terms of skills, processes, and budget.